 Share Resources, Supplies, and Equipment

 Another step that you can take to lower the cost of staring and maintaining an organic garden is sharing resources, supplies, and equipment.
 You can become part of a network of like-minded gardeners by sharing items needed to start and maintain an organic garden.
 This networking works to reduce the costs of organic gardening not just for you but for other people as well.
+They work like a cooperative.
+A lot of community gardens offer a group of like-minded people who are all willing to pitch in on costs and share the bounty of their harvests at the end of the season!

 Find Free Mulch